jeremiah-joh/dslibc/doc/sll.md

 `int sll_##name##_remove(struct sll_##name *sll, type *val, const size_t idx);`

 Removes the element at the `idx` and assigns it into `val`.
-It returns -1 as error if `idx` is out of range or memory reallocation is failed.
+It returns -1 as error if `idx` is out of range or memory deallocation is failed.

 ```c
 #include <stdlib.h>